Juhih/HudlFramework/README.md

 ## Running Tests

-To run tests, run the following command
+To run tests, run the following commands:

-To run the test cases in headless mode
+To run the test cases in headless mode:
 ```bash
 npx cypress run
 ```
-To run the test cases in open mode
+To run the test cases in open mode:
 ```bash
 npx cypress open
 ```
-To run the test cases based on tags
+To run the test cases based on tags:
 ```bash
 Cypress_tags=TagName npx cypress run
 ```

 Note: Test will re-run on failure

-## Failure
+## Bug in Hudl login

-One iteration of test "Passing incorrect eamil format on reset password" will fail as it turned out to be a bug
+One iteration of test "Passing incorrect email format on reset password" will fail as it turned out to be a bug

+## Improvements

+1.)
+Instead of using the "cypress.env.json" , we can use the aws secrets

+2.)
+Adding tags of @smoke/@regression and running those in github actions

+3.)
+Adding API test cases to validate the response of Login functionality

+4.)
+Creating company cypress.io dashboard to store result at a single location